Azure/azure-sdk-for-js/README.md

   // Use TokenCredential with OAuth token const tokenCredential = new TokenCredential("token");
-  tokenCredential.token = "renewedToken"; // Renew the token by updating token filed of token credential
+  tokenCredential.token = "renewedToken"; // Renew the token by updating token field of token credential

   // Use AnonymousCredential when url already includes a SAS signature const anonymousCredential = new AnonymousCredential();